CeereMugambi/system-engineering_devops/shell_permissions/README.md

-Script that adds execute permissions to file owner,group owner and all users
+Script that adds rwx permissions to all usres only